awesomedotnetcore/LambdaSharpTool/src/LambdaSharp.Tool/Docs/Tool-Deploy.md

 The `deploy` command is used to deploy a published module.

 CloudFormation stacks created by the λ# CLI have termination protection enabled when deployed with the `--protect` option.
 In addition, subsequent updates cannot delete or replace data resources unless the `--allow-data-loss` option is passed in.
-This behavior is to reduce the risk of accidental data loss when CloudFormation resources are being accidentally replaced.
+This behavior is to reduce the risk of accidental data loss when CloudFormation resources are replaced.

 ## Arguments